xi-vai/xi-vai/README.md

 - i'm interested in computers and coding
 - i’m currently learning nothing
 - i’m looking to collaborate on nothing
-- I'm CompTIA Tech+ certified
+- i'm CompTIA Tech+ certified
 - pronouns: prefer they/them, also he/him
 - fun fact: my name is rare enough for me to be @darxival on most platforms